PGui/Flow/README.md

 * Flow Nodes can send and receive blueprint events via Flow Component.
 This recommended way of communicating between Flow Graph and blueprints.
 * Technically, it's always possible to call custom blueprint events directly from blueprint Flow Node, but this would require creating a new Flow Node for every custom blueprint actor.
 Effectively, you would throw a simplicity of Flow Graph out of the window.

+## State of the development
+* Flow editor and runtime system are ready for production.
+Plugin is used already in few small projects.
+* Plugin and the code of the sample project is available for every engine version since 4.22.
+I'm not planning on backporting code to older engine versions since my runtime code relies on [programming subsystems](https://docs.unrealengine.com/en-US/ProgrammingAndScripting/Subsystems/index.html) introduced with UE 4.22.
+* Now I'm working on a short video presenting the Flow Graph.
+It should come in February, explaining the concept and encouraging people to try it out :)
+* Development continues.
+Check [Issues](https://github.com/MothCocoon/Flow/issues) for a list of useful things I'm hoping to work on in the future.
+* Your feedback is much welcome!
+It's all about developing toolset for any kind of game.
+* In the short term, code might need a bit love to support creating multiple flow-based systems without modifying the plugin code at all.
+For example, quest and dialogue system based on the Flow Subsystem.
+It's not a huge work, plugin was designed for it.
+It's just need time to create a few different systems, play with it, update plugin where's needed.
+* I'm planning to release the Flow plugin on the Marketplace, so more people could discover it and conveniently add to their asset libraries.
+It will be free of charge, obviously.

+## Contact
+* Catch me on Twitter: [@MothDoctor](https://twitter.com/MothDoctor)
+* Discuss with others on the Discord server: [Flow Discord](https://discord.com/channels/742802606874820619/752181877938323668)

 ## Acknowledgements
 I feel it's important to mention that I didn't invent anything new here, with the Flow Graph.
 It's an old and proven concept.
 I'm only the one who decided it would be crazy useful to adopt it for Unreal Engine.
 And make it publically available as my humble contribution to the open-source community.
 * Such simple graph-based tools for scripting game screenplay are utilized for a long time.
 Traditionally, RPG games needed such tools as there a lot of stories, quest, dialogues.